 The inputs of the production processes are: commodities (raw materials, tools, machines, etc.); labour-power performed by workers with different skills; and the productive uses of natural resources.
 Points i-iii above imply that these inputs must be purchased on the market.
-Assuming, for the sake of simplicity, that they must be paid exante, at the beginning of the production process, capital is necessary in order to finance the expenses of production, and this is the reason why capitalists are the only possible organizers of the production processes (point iv).
+Assuming, for the sake of simplicity, that they must be paid ex-ante, at the beginning of the production process, capital is necessary in order to finance the expenses of production, and this is the reason why capitalists are the only possible organizers of the production processes (point iv).

 In fact, since production takes time, in every single process, the employment of inputs must precede the production of outputs.
 Accordingly, inputs are generally purchased and employed before outputs are sold.
 Therefore, costs and revenues of the same process are not simultaneous, as the former generally precede the latter.
-As a result, the costs of a certain process cannot be financed by the revenues of the same process.
+As a result, the costs of a certain process cannot be financed by the revenues of the resources, as well as between capitalists and landowners, plays an important role.
+In Marx's analysis, in particular, landed property is seen as a 'monopoly' of the class of landowners (Marx, 1909, pp. 723 and 732-733).
+This monopoly, in Marx's view, is at the origin of ground-rent, which, accordingly, is not an income from capital.
+Since land may be sold like any other article of commerce, to the buyer, the rent may appear merely as an income due to the capital invested paying the price of land.
+However, as same process.
 Hence, capital is the amount of purchasing power that is required, for each process, to finance the costs.